 - No appointment is needed for regularly scheduled weekend tours for groups of 15 or less, but please arrive on time.
 We will not wait or restart tours.

 - All tours are guided by an experienced volunteer, we do not allow guests to be inside the facility unattended.
 The tours last an average of an hour and a half.

-- The suggested donation for CARE tours is $15 per adult and $10 per child 12 and under.
+- The suggested donation for CARE tours is $20 per person.
 Donations can be made at CARE on the day of the tour and go directly to the care of the animals.
 We accept cash or credit/debit cards.

 - Children must be at least 7 years old to go on tours except during the annual Fall Festival event.